usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/Program/Program.md

 #### Description

-A Rascal program consists of a number of ((Module Declaration))s, each stored in a separate file with extension `.rsc`.
+A Rascal program consists of a number of ((Module Declarations)), each stored in a separate file with extension `.rsc`.

 #### Examples